dokku/dokku/docs/deployment/application-deployment.md

 Once the deploy is complete, the application's web URL will be generated as above.

-Dokku supports deploying applications via [Heroku buildpacks](https://devcenter.heroku.com/articles/buildpacks) with [Herokuish](https://github.com/gliderlabs/herokuish#buildpacks), as well as by using a project's [Dockerfile](https://docs.docker.com/reference/builder/).
+Dokku supports deploying applications via [Heroku buildpacks](https://devcenter.heroku.com/articles/buildpacks).
+See the [buildpacks documentation](/docs/deployment/methods/buildpacks.md) to learn about the different ways to specificy a buildpack.

 ### Skipping deployment